Merimetso-Code/EmbeddedAutomotiveSecurity/Exercise2.md

 * Sets it to zero again;
 * Subtract 1 from it.

 Once you have down this compile project and download the project to the development board and reboot the developments board.
+Now use the UDE Debugger to set a series of break points and step through the application.

 # Advanced Exercise 2